Landscape and Urban Planning

 Landscape and Urban Planning is a monthly peer-reviewed academic journal published by Elsevier.
 It covers landscape science (including landscape planning, design, and architecture), urban and regional planning, landscape and ecological engineering, landscape and urban ecology, and other practice-oriented fields.
-The editors-in-chief are Joan I. Nassauer (University of Michigan) and Peter H. Verburg (Vrije Universiteit Amsterdam).
+The editors-in-chief is Joan I. Nassauer (University of Michigan) and Peter H. Verburg (Vrije Universiteit Amsterdam).

 History

 The journal was established in 1974 by Elsevier as Landscape Planning under founding editor-in-chief Arnold E. Weddle.
 In 1986, the journal was renamed and merged with the journal Urban Ecology.
 In 1988, the journal also incorporated Reclamation and Revegetation Research.

 Editors-in-chief

 Landscape and Urban Planning

 The following persons are or have been editor-in-chief of Landscape and Urban Planning: